-Among traders practicing the VSA Method, many use volumes from futures, however, the number of instruments for anaysis here is limited.
+Among traders practicing the VSA Method, many use volumes from futures, however, the number of instruments for analysis here is limited.
 Hence, what is left are volume indicators and tick volumes.
 Analysis shows that tick volume in MT4 suits well the VSA Method.

 To a trader with a small capital, this information gives a small advantage.
 They can open position in the same direction with a major player.
 There is a concept that major market participants get access to more information and have more experience compared to individual investors and traders.

 How to trade by the VSA Method?

 The working principle of the method is to look for places of possible reversals or escapes from flats.
 Reversals are frequent on highs and lows.

 A breakaway of a horizontal channel

 Upon sonsolidating in a flat, the quotations approach the upper border of the channel.
 After a test of the resistance line, the indicator of tick volumes show a large candle which means the volume has increased.
 Then the border of the channel got broken, and the quotations started developing an uptrend.

 Note that the candlestolicks formed after the breakaway are Up Bars (the closing price of the next candlestolick is above that of the previous one).